Marlamin/blog/blog/2024-09-22-map-making-process/index.md

 - argus https://map.wow.tools/?map=Argus%201&v=471&z=6&lat=-4.391&lng=48.859

 ## Layout
-The exterior design team, likely in collaboration with the quest designers etc will start making rough 2D maps of the zone in e.g. Adobe Illustrator with to give an idea of the basic layout and scale of the zone (optionally with a grid overlay per ADT, or what Blizz calls them, "world chunks", to get a good indication for scale) and then a more detailed map with more roads, POIs and sometimes even basic terrain colors for the various biomes.
+The exterior design team, in collaboration with the quest designers etc will start making rough 2D maps of the zone in e.g. Adobe Illustrator with to give an idea of the basic layout and scale of the zone (optionally with a grid overlay per ADT, or what Blizz calls them, "world chunks", to get a good indication for scale) and then a more detailed map with more roads, POIs and sometimes even basic terrain colors for the various biomes.

 Some designers might prefer blocking out in 3D instead, but historically Blizzard prefers and internally recommends 2D concepting first as those maps are easier to share between the teams (as per Cory Stockton during his Game Design Expo talk linked below).